TL;DR

 Google’s Forced Migration

 Google announced Antigravity CLI at I/O 2026 on May 19.
-Two days later, the Gemini CLI deprecation notice went live.
-The timeline is tight:
+The same day, the Gemini CLI deprecation notice went live.
+The timeline was tight, and it played out exactly as scheduled:

-• May 19: Antigravity CLI launches, available to everyone
+• May 19: Antigravity CLI launched, available to everyone

-• June 18: Gemini CLI stops serving requests for Google AI Pro, Ultra, and free-tier users
+• June 18: Gemini CLI stopped serving requests for Google AI Pro, Ultra, and free-tier users

-• June 18+: Gemini Code Assist for GitHub stops accepting new installations
+• June 18+: Gemini Code Assist for GitHub stopped accepting new installations

 Enterprise customers with Gemini Code Assist Standard or Enterprise licenses keep their Gemini CLI access indefinitely.
-Everyone else migrates or switches tools.
+Everyone else had to migrate or switch tools before the cutoff.

 30 days